Heibonna/Custom-Paint/README.md

 # Custom-paint
-Custom paint created with QT framework.
+Simple graphics painting program created with QT framework.
+Includes: pen-tool, filling-tool, line-tool, and 2 examples of use.
 Only low-level methods were used in the project.